tekul/mina/README.md

 ## Playlist API

-The playlist is updated by making a POST repuest containing list of JSON track objects with some additional parameters to say where they should be added in the queue.
+The playlist is updated by making a POST request containing list of JSON track objects with some additional parameters to say where they should be added in the queue.

 ### List contents